-- (2) Once the aggrieved person or the Department satisfies the burden of proof set forth in paragraph (2) of this subsection, the respondent has the burden of proving that the respondent had a legally sufficient justification under subsection (C) in this section. - (3) Legally Sufficient Justification. - (A) A legally sufficient justification exists where the respondent proves that the action or practice is necessary to achieve an substantial, legitimate, and nondiscriminatory purpose sufficiently compelling to override the disparate impact, and that the action or practice effectively carries out the purpose it is alleged to serve. - (B) A legally sufficient justification must be supported by evidence and may not be hypothetical or speculative. - (c) If the respondent satisfies the burden of proof set forth in paragraph (2)(C) of this subsection, the aggrieved person or the Department may still prevail upon proving that the purpose for the challenged action or practice can be equally served by an action or practice that has a less discriminatory effect.
+- (1) The aggrieved person or the Department has the burden of proving that an action, practice or practices caused or predictably will cause a disparate impact. - (2) Once the aggrieved person or the Department satisfies the burden of proof set forth in paragraph (1) of this subsection, the respondent has the burden of proving that the respondent had a legally sufficient justification under subsection (C) in this section. - (3) If the respondent satisfies the burden of proof set forth in paragraph (2) of this subsection, the aggrieved person or the Department may still prevail upon proving that the purpose for the challenged action or practice can be equally served by an action or practice that has a less discriminatory effect.